Zywave/booster/src/_areas/design-system/components/progress-bars.md

 The percentage label updates in real-time to reflect the current progress.
 When the task is complete, the progress bar reaches 100%, indicating the task's successful execution.

+#### Inform users

+Informing your users will make your users wait or else they may assume it is a bug and move on to other websites.
+Include a label with a progress bar to add context.
+Use simple, meaningful sentences for example “Linking your bank account” that inform users.

 - - -

 ## Responsiveness